-For the QI using an input TMSV state, it was first implemented with direct photon counting on output modes\cite{Genovese}, where the signal-to-noise ratio(SNR) of the TMSV state exhibited higher than the SNR of a correlated thermal state.
-Regarding a specific measurement setup, Guha and Erkmen proposed a masurement scheme with optical parametric amplifier that achieves a half of the bound\cite{Guha}.
-It was implemented by Z.Zhang et al.\cite{Zheshen}, showing the $20\%$ improvement of the SNR over optimal classical setup.
-Later, Q. Zhang, Z. Zhang, and J.H.
-Shapiro proposed another measurement scheme\cite{Quntao} that sum-frequency generation with feedforward can achieve the bound asymtotically.
-Except those works, there were several investigations on the QI both theorectically\cite{SL09,Devi,Ragy,Zhang14,Shabir,Sanz,Liu17,Weedbrook,Bradshaw,Zubairy,Palma,Yung,Ray,Sun,Ranjith} and experimentally\cite{Shabir19,Sandbo,England,Aguilar,Sussman}.
+QI using an input TMSV state was first implemented with direct photon counting on output modes\cite{Genovese}, where the signal-to-noise ratio(SNR) of the TMSV state was higher than the SNR of a correlated thermal state.
+Regarding a specific measurement setup, Guha and Erkmen proposed a measurement scheme with an optical parametric amplifier that achieves a half of the bound\cite{Guha}.
+It was implemented by Zhang et al.\cite{Zheshen}, showing the $20\%$ improvement of the SNR over optimal classical setup.
+Later, Zhuang, Zhang, and Shapiro proposed another measurement scheme\cite{Quntao} in which sum-frequency generation with feedforward can achieve the bound asymptotically.
+In addition to those works, there were several investigations on the QI both theoretically\cite{SL09,Devi,Ragy,Zhang14,Shabir,Sanz,Liu17,Weedbrook,Bradshaw,Zubairy,Stefano19,Palma,Yung,Ray,Sun,Ranjith} and experimentally\cite{Shabir19,Sandbo,England,Aguilar,Sussman}.

-Both QI and QES take quantum advantage with input probe entangled states, but the former can achieve it with no entanglement in the output modes\cite{Tan} and the latter can do it with entanglement in the output modes\cite{Lee}.
+Both QI and QES take quantum advantage with input entangled states, but the former can achieve it without output entanglement\cite{Tan} and the latter can do it with output entanglement\cite{Lee}.
 Moreover the QI is based on quantum discrimination and the QES is based on quantum estimation\cite{Stefano18}.
-Although they exhibit different characteristics, the QI and the QES can be connected by a parameter sensitivity and an SNR.
-In Fig. 1, we draw the architecture of our scheme for concatenating QI and QES.
-In terms of quantum Fisher information(QFI) which determines the ultimate precision limit of quantum phase estimation\cite{BC94}, first, we derive that a phase sensitivity in an interferometer is being equivalent to a target sensitivity at low reflectivity($\eta\ll 1$).
-Including thermal noise and loss, we investigate noise-resilient QES about sensing the target reflectivity.
-With a specific measurement setup, the noise-resilient QES can be adapted for the QI which is based on a target detection with SNR.
-The target sensitivity is investigated with the error propagation relation of the target reflectivity, and correspondingly the SNR presents a similar behavior of the target sensitivity.
+Although they exhibit different characteristics, the QI and the QES can be connected quantitatively by a target sensitivity.
+In Fig. 1 (a), we draw a schematic for concatenating QI and QES.